-Persons licensed by the Law Society of Upper Canada to practice law (lawyers) or provide legal services (paralegals) may request factual information about a property on behalf of a property owner that they have been engaged to represent.
-A Representative Authorization Form signed by the property owner may be submitted, but is not required.
+Persons licensed by the Law Society of Upper Canada to practice law (lawyers) or provide legal services (paralegals) may request factual information about a property on behalf of a property owner or tenant that they have been engaged to represent.
+A Representative Authorization Form signed by the property owner/tenant may be submitted, but is not required.

-An individual exempt from licensing by the Law Society of Upper Canada may request factual information about a property on behalf of a property owner.
+An individual exempt from licensing by the Law Society of Upper Canada may request factual information about a property on behalf of a property owner/tenant.
 Individuals exempt from licensing include:

 - An individual acting for a family member, friend or neighbour.